Best 9mm Pistols [2024]: Ranked by Size and Use

 If this is your first gun or perhaps just your first 9mm handgun, then there are definitely some things you should also consider so as to not only get the most out of your gun but keep it safe and those around you.

 • Gun Cleaning Kit: Responsibly owning a 9mm pistol also includes knowing how to care for it.
 And that means breaking it down, cleaning it, and reassembly.
-You’ll need to ensure you pick up a top-notch cleaning kit so you can ensure you get all the gunk out of places gunk doesn’t need to be.
-We recommend the Gloryfire Universal Cleaning Kit on Amazon.
+You can check out our list of the best gun cleaning kits to choose the right one for you.

 • Shooting Glasses: If you’ve never shot a gun before, then you may not be aware of the reasons why you’d need safety glasses.
 But all it takes is one piece of hot brass in your eye and 5you could be looking at serious injury.
 Check out our article on the Best Shooting Glasses to determine the right fit for you.